Had Leonarda Cianciulli's life not been so muddled by superstition, curses, and Romani fortune tellers, she may never have murdered at all.

 At first, Leonarda Cianciulli defended herself, never admitting to any wrongdoing.
 It was only when the police openly suspected her son, one of the four children she’d worked so hard to protect from the world, that she admitted it was her, and that her son had nothing to do with it.

-During her stint years in the asylum in 1970, at age 79, Leonarda Cianciulli died of cerebral apoplexy, a type of intracranial hemorrhage.
+During her final year in the asylum in 1970 at age 79, Leonarda Cianciulli died of cerebral apoplexy, a type of intracranial hemorrhage.
 Her body was returned to her family for burial, but her murder weapons, including the pot that her victims were boiled in, were donated to the Criminology Museum in Rome, Italy.

 Today, visitors can see her collection of axes, and peer inside the vat she used to boil human beings.